 10. Chuck's Sports Bar510 Gravier St, New Orleans

-The Chart Room is a cash-only dive that has managed to withstand its position as a must-visit even in the touristy French Quarter.
-This dark, cool outpost on Chartres Street remains unhurried, unworried, and unlikely to ever bow to a single trend, ever.
-Also in the “some things don’t change” department: you’ll be entertained by the video poker devotees, the old-timer regulars with their elbows on the bar, and happy tourists singing off-key to the music wafting out of the open front doors.
+The Chart Room, bless it, is indestructible, un-ruinable.
+The upper Quarter dive in high-tourist territory has, over the eons, made its share of must-visit lists; in 2015, it changed owners after 40 years of Ray Newman and family running it.
+Still, the vibe of this dark, cool outpost on Chartres Street remains unhurried, unworried, and unlikely to ever bow to a single trend, ever.
+Also in the “some things don’t change” department: If you want one of the coldest beers or tallest pours in the French Quarter, you’ll want to bring actual cash money.
+Grab a seat, grip your 10oz Bud Light, feed some singles into the juke, and just soak.
+You’ll be entertained by the video poker devotees, the old-timer regulars with their elbows on the bar, and happy tourists singing off-key to the music wafting out of the open front doors.

 There is no sign, and there will be no bull tolerated.
 Once you get buzzed in, you’ll enjoy cheap drinks, a great jukebox, and awesome people.